archivesspace/archivesspace/mctf_implementation_plan.md

     in 3.1; the form submit handler passes it through to the Rails controller via a hidden field (`language_of_description[language]` + `language_of_description[script]`) which the
     controller reads and sets on the outgoing backend HTTP request's headers
+    - Note: Actual implementation moved away from the hidden field approach to solve the problem of how to have access to the language values on the initial page edit/load via GET where those hidden form fields aren't available.
+Implemented instead as a URL-param with logic from `language_selector.js`.
+This also satisfied the read requirement below.
   - Read operations (record fetch for the edit form) must send the same header so the backend returns the matching `_mlc` row in the scalar field values